 Karma Is Difficult to Write For

-The next day, my car ran out of gas but the gas gage indicated quarter full.
-It took three weeks, and $1,000 to fix my dashboard gas gage.
-Two weeks later, my car ran out of gas again.
-This took another three weeks, and $1,500 later to fix my fuel tank sensor/pump/filter.
-A week later, I found my gas gage stuck at half full.
-They had installed the incorrect part, and I needed a different sensor/pump/filter.
-Karma clearly punished me for my mistake.
+The next day, my car ran out of gas even though the gas gauge indicated a quarter full.
+It took three weeks (because the part was not in stock), and $1,000 to fix my dashboard gas gage.
+Two weeks later, my car ran out of gas again because the sensor was bad (a double failure, not the garage’s fault).
+This took another three weeks and $1,500 to fix the fuel tank sensor/pump/filter.
+A week later, I found my gas gauge stuck at half full, and the garage had ordered another part.
+Fortunately, the garage paid for the labor and part.
+Taking an impartial view, these are unrelated events, but in my mind, this punishment came from my driving failure.

 You’re the best -Bill